stablekernel/aqueduct/source/docs/testing/tests.md

 }}
 ```

-When `TestHarness.install` is invoked, it installs two callbacks from `package:test` that will start your application in 'test mode' when the tests start, and stop it after the tests complete.
+When `TestHarness.install` is invoked, it installs two callbacks that will start your application in 'test mode' when the tests start, and stop it after the tests complete.
 An application running in 'test mode' creates a local HTTP server and instantiates your `ApplicationChannel` *on the same isolate as your tests are running on*.
 This allows you to reach into your application channel's services to add test expectations on the state that the services manage.

 When your application is started in this way, its options have some default values: